-Yes, it does.
+Yes, vinegar does kill mold.
 While many of the over the counter chemical mold killing products are toxic to humans, animals, and the environment, vinegar, on the other hand, with its mild natural acidic content is a perfectly safe and effective mold killing alternative.

 - What types of vinegar kills mold?